We performed our first heart transplant in 1985 and our first lung transplant in 1987.

 Patients referred for transplant assessment generally have one of the following conditions:

-Patients with severe heart failure due to the following conditions:
+End-stage, severe heart failure due to:

 - ischaemic heart disease